The substantial proton model describes the origin, structure, state of

 properties of their matter in the strong gravitational field.

-The relation between the average
+The relation between the average pressure

-pressure and the average density of the proton matter has the form:
+of the proton matter has the form:

-where in SI units is the coefficient, which is found
+in SI units is the coefficient,

-Assuming that the characteristic speed of the matter inside
+Assuming that the characteristic

-the proton is the speed of light, for the rest energy and the total energy of
+speed of the matter inside the proton is the speed of light, for the rest

-the proton, in view of the matter energy in the strong gravitational field and
+energy and the total energy of the proton, in view of the matter energy in the

-the virial theorem, the following relation holds:
+strong gravitational field and the virial theorem, the following relation

-where is
+where

 the coefficient that depends on the matter distribution in the proton.

-Relation (2) reflects the
+Relation (2) reflects the equivalence of mass and energy

-equivalence of mass and energy as a consequence of the principle of
+as a consequence of the principle of proportionality of the mass and the

-proportionality of the mass and the binding energy of the proton.
-It also means
+binding energy of the proton.
+It also means that in all processes with nucleons

-that in all processes with nucleons the change in their total energy should be
+the change in their total energy should be taken into account.

-Taking into account the
+Taking into account the expression for the strong

-expression for the strong gravitational constant, another estimate of the
+gravitational constant, another estimate of the proton radius follows from

-proton radius follows from relation (2):
+relation (2):

 fm,

-where is
+where

-the electric
+the electric constant,

-constant, is
+is

 the electron mass.